Saturday, October 26, 2019

 A Threshold To Destiny (Chapter 6)

-As Zoic and the small group sailed to other end of the great ocean basin, they spied a small settlement beneath one of the edges of a massive bio-garden just close enough to the level of the water where the ground rose up steeply from below.
+As Zoic and the small group sailed to the other end of the great ocean basin, they spied a small settlement beneath one of the edges of a massive bio-garden just close enough to the level of the water where the ground rose up steeply from below.
 They went to investigate.
 It was a small area of around a dozen or more dwellings for people.
 Bringing the water craft ashore, and walking the pathway to what was called Winnow, a somber name, they were greeted by several of the inhabitants and explained that Tuoce sent them with the aid of his water ship to look for a man.
 The people were amazed of the generosity of their Covan king but the crew sensed that the people of Winnow had some doubts about his offering.
 When Zoic introduced himself and his crew and spoke of the man they were seeking, if they knew of him and if so, where he may be found.
 They immediately answered in the positive.

 "Be cheered, good folk of Fiod and Arca, the man you seek is right here in Winnow!"
 A Covan said.
 With being shown the way to where Rainier was, all they had to do now was walk right up to him.